Prepare now for PCI 4.0 with help from AWA. Get Started

 7. Ensure That Your Security Patches Are Up-to-Date.

-To gain unauthorized access to your data, cybercriminals hunt for flaws in your application, software, or systems.
-Always keep your security updates up to current and make sure your online browsers and operating systems are up to date.
-This is because security fixes are issued anytime a company discovers a security issue.
+Cybercriminals hunt for flaws in your application, software, or systems to gain unauthorized access to your data.
+Always keep your security updates current and ensure your online browsers and operating systems are up to date.
+Security fixes are issued whenever a company discovers a security issue.
 Keep your systems up to date with the latest release to prevent cyber-attacks and maintain a cyber-resilient setting.

 Related article: 5 Practical Ways to Improve Your Security Posture.